 3. Improves Motor Skills

 Coloring complex designs and small shapes trigger your hand-eye coordination and motor skills.
 Same as crossword puzzles and brainteasers.
-These are activities that are known to, and recommended for, delaying things like dementia.
+Doctors recommend these activities as a way to delay things like dementia.

 There have been several studies made to confirm the effect that adult coloring on anxiety and mental health in general.
 Most of these studies looked specifically at the effects of coloring mandalas.
 That’s because it has been widely viewed as having meditative qualities.